byuitechops/d3-countries/README.md

 ## Important files

 * countries.csv - Contains the country data for the tool.
 Has all countries arranged by continent and with other headers used on the map.
-* index.html - test page, demonstrates the tool in Africa.
 * africa, asia, central_europe, middle_east, south_america.html - The individual maps based on continent
-* script2.js and style2.css - These are the updated script and style files.
+* script.js and style.css - These are the updated script and style files.
 Old ones preserved to make changes as desired.

-## Old/Unused files

-* africa.json
-* script.js
-* style.js
-* worldmap.js

 ## What does it do?